 The ESD must acknowledge receipt of your notification in writing within 90 days of receiving the notice.

 By August 15 in grades 3, 5, 8, and 10, you must have your child tested.
-Oregon law states that 1st grade is when the student is 7 by September 1.
-Thus, a child is to be tested at the end of the school year in which he or she turns 9 (3rd grade), 11 (5th grade), 14 (8th grade), and 16 (10th grade) by September 1.
-Parents can test their child earlier at their discretion if they believe the student has completed grade 3, 5, 8, or 10.
+When the legislature lowered the compulsory attendance age to 6 they specifically stated that the testing schedule for homeschool students would not change.
+The Oregon State Board of Education recently updated their administrative rules to state that a 6 year-old child is presumed to be in kindergarten unless the parent decides to place the child in a higher grade.
+So, the law will maintain the presumption that the 1st grade is when the student is 7 by September 1.
+Therefore, a child is to be tested at the end of the school year in which he or she turns 9 (3rd grade), 11 (5th grade), 14 (8th grade), and 16 (10th grade) by September 1.
+Parents can test their child earlier at their discretion if they believe the student has completed grade 3, 5, 8, or 10 earlier.

 The tests must be approved by the State Board of Education and be administered by a qualified neutral person.

 If your child was withdrawn from public school, the first examination must be administered at least 18 months after the date of withdrawal.
 If your child has never attended public or private school, the first examination must be administered to the child by August 15 after completing grade 3.

 The administrator of the test must score the test and report the results to you.
 The results are not reported to the education service district unless the ESD superintendent specifically requests them.